ValeryPonomarenko/ValeryPonomarenko.github.io/_drafts/get-rid-of-boilerplait-code.md

 categories: article
 tags: [Dagger, Components Manager]
 ---
-When you have a huge multi-modular project and you use ComponentsManager it is lickely that you have tons of code that just creates an anonumous object that bind the Dagger's components.
-In this article I will show how to make this code better.
+When you have a huge multi-modular project and you use ComponentsManager it is likely that you have tons of code that just creates an anonymous object that binds the Dagger's components.
+In the article I will show you how to make the code cleaner.

-The idea is to move the lines like these
+The idea is to get rid of these lines in your `Application` class.
 ```kotlin
 XInjectionManager
     .bindComponent(object : IHasComponent<SomeComponent> {